 Multi-Million-Dollar Advocate in Florida

 When you've been injured in an accident caused by someone's negligent actions, you have a right to financial compensation that can cover damages ranging from medical bills to lost wages from missing work.
 Because injuries can be serious and require extensive medical treatment, it's not uncommon for victims to feel overwhelmed by the expenses they've accrued.
 At Heyman Law Firm, our team believes victims shouldn't suffer any more than they have.
-Our St. Petersburg personal injury attorney can pursue justice on your behalf by holding at-fault parties financially responsible for the harm they've caused.
+We can and will pursue justice on your behalf by holding at-fault parties financially responsible for the harm they've caused.
 Through our aggressive, caring advocacy, we've been able to recover millions for our clients so they don't have to worry about their futures.

 Personal Injury Cases We Handle

 With more than 30 years of experience both in and out of the courtroom, our attorney has handled a wide range of injury claims and is ready to use his experience and resources to help you.
 Whether you're dealing with minor injuries like sprains and whiplash or catastrophic injuries that may impact your life down the road, like paralysis or traumatic brain injuries, we have a solution for you.

 Our personalized services include: